|

 for them.
 Displays at local fairs in Carden and Kirkfield enable

-us to reach landowners and residents, as well as tourists, to
+us to reach landowners and residents, as well as tourists,

-the area.
+passing through the area.

 With